locationtech/geogig/doc/manual/source/data/referencing.rst

 Since this commit is the ancestor of the one that the current HEAD is pointing to, we can also use ``HEAD~1:parks``.

-One special ID in a GeoGig repository is the null Id, which represent the empty repository before any commits are made.
-It's an objectId with all digits equal to zero: ``0000000000000000000000000000000000000000``.
+One special ID in a GeoGig repository is the null ID, which represent the empty repository before any commits are made.
+It's an object ID with all digits equal to zero: ``0000000000000000000000000000000000000000``.

 You can use it whenever you need a reference to the empty repository.
 For instance, to know all the changes introduced from the very beginning of you history and up to 3 commits ago, the following command could be used.